A Pastoriza

-A Pastoriza is a municipality in the Spanish province of Lugo.
-It has a population of 3,911 (Spanish 2003 Census) and an area of 175 km².
-It belongs to the Terra Chá region.
-In this county the most important river in Galicia begins and one of the most plentiful in Spain, the Minho River.
+A Pastoriza is a municipality in the province of Lugo, in the autonomous community of Galicia, Spain, and belongs to the comarca of Terra Chá.
+It has a population of 3,911 (Spanish 2003 Census) and an area of 175 km2.
+The Miño River, the most important river in Galicia, as well as one of the most plentiful rivers of Spain, begins here.